 In the summer it would be a lovely place to come and picnic.
 But even in winter the birds are out on the open water and when it’s warm enough to comfortably sit in the sun, it would be a great place to just hang out and take in the beauty of the area.

-Where is Grand Lake?
+Where is Grand Lake, Colorado?

-Grand Lake is a 2.5 hour drive from the Denver airport via Berthoud Pass. it’s 46 miles north of Berthoud Pass via Highway 40 and 34.
+Grand Lake Colorado is a 2.5 hour drive from the Denver airport via Berthoud Pass. it’s 46 miles north of Berthoud Pass via Highway 40 and 34.